antonybudianto/angular-webpack-starter/README.md

 Every changes to the file will refresh the browser automatically and it'll also compile your changed TypeScripts files to Javascript files.

-> If any error occured when starting, please try `npm run start:dll`.
+> If any error occured when starting, please retry `npm run build:dll`.
-That means `post-install` script for building DLL files is blocked/not run somehow.
+That means DLL build is too old and need to be refreshed.

 ## Testing
 This starter comes with testing workflow